Earl L. Opheim Obituary (2021) Globe Gazette

 MASON CITY-Earl L. Opheim, 95, of Mason City passed away Thursday, September 23, 2021 at MercyOne North Iowa Hospice Unit in Mason City.

 A memorial service will be held 10 a.m., Tuesday, September 28, 2021 at First Presbyterian Church in Mason City with Rev. Paul Collier officiating.
+The service will be livestreamed on the Major Erickson Funeral Home Facebook page.
 Inurnment will be at Memorial Park Cemetery with military rites by the Mason City Veterans Association.

 A memorial visitation will be from 4 to 6 p.m., Monday, September 27th at Major Erickson Funeral Home, 111 N. Pennsylvania Ave., Mason City.